gXLg/MultiVersion/README.md

 If you want to keep this project alive, found it helpful or just want to support and motivate me to go on, you could consider making a small [<kbd>☕ donation</kbd>](https://www.paypal.com/donate?hosted_button_id=DVC2UQP2AXR68).

+---

+NOT AN OFFICIAL MINECRAFT SERVICE.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.